 No. The Community Trust no longer accepts these old forms as our grants are now managed through an integrated software system which is used for decision making and to process payments.
 Organisations need to gather all their supporting information then fill out the online application form.

 What if I need help with my application?

 The Community Relations Manager is happy to assist groups with the application process and give advice.

-There are 12 donation rounds between February and November.
+There are 12 grant rounds between February and November.
 Comprising ten monthly rounds February to November to consider applications up to $10,000, and two rounds (in May and November) to consider applications over $10,000.
 Deadlines for applications fall on the third Friday of the preceding month prior to consideration (for up to $10,000 applications) and on the third Friday of March and September (for over $10,000 applications) which are considered in May and November respectively.
 More information.